-Join our existing subscriber list of film lovers and receive latest
+Join our growing subscriber list of film lovers and receive latest news and update #BonfireStories

 Fresh new perspectives from people who have previously never had the platform to express them are now the most valued.
 It is being proven over and over again at the box office, on streaming platforms and beyond, that audiences want to discover new world's, new people, and the intricacies of their language and sound...

 I find it important for us as artists to be willing to go to those unattractive places in our storytelling to help address these often unspoken issues, hold conversations about the taboo, and hopefully, the art can be used to help begin the healing process for those who need to heal..

 You have to be open to being honest with yourself and with others.
 Filmmakers are trained to be lie detectors.
 Not in an overt or mischievous way, but it just comes with the training.
 You have to learn how to elevate the subtext when making a film.
 And that takes honesty..